Get a closer look at our advanced testing options

 Lipid Panel* With Direct LDL Reflex 92061(X) and Without Direct LDL Reflex 91716(X) is a panel of blood tests that serves as an initial broad medical assessment tool for abnormalities in total cholesterol, HDL cholesterol, triglycerides, LDL-cholesterol (calculated), and cholesterol/HDL ratio (calculated).
 A lipid panel is used to identify hyperlipidemia, which may indicate an increased risk for CVD.
 If the triglyceride level is greater than 400 mg/dL, a measure of direct LDL is done.
 The LDL direct test, unlike what is reported in the chemistry profile, is not a calculation but rather a direct test for the best evaluation and monitoring of this risk factor.

 lon Mobility 91604(X) is a proprietary test for lipoprotein subfractionation.
 Individual lipoprotein subclasses are separated with high resolution, and direct quantification of lipoproteins provides precise particle counts for each lipoprotein type and its subclasses.
-Even if LDL or HDL conventional lipid panel results are normal, LDL and HDL subclass analysis may indicate increased CVD risk.
+Measurements of LDL and HDL determined as part of the conventional lipid panel may be optimal while LDL and HDL subclass analysis may indicate increased cardiovascular disease (CVD) risk.

-Apo B 91726(X) is the predominant apoprotein attached to LDL, intermediate-density lipoproteins (IDL), and very low-density lipoproteins (VLDL).
+Apo B 91726(X) is the predominant apoprotein attached to low-density lipoproteins (LDL), intermediate-density lipoproteins (IDL), and very low-density lipoproteins (VLDL).
 Several decades of scientific literature support the measurement of Apo B for monitoring response to statin therapy.
 Elevated Apo B is associated with a 2.0-2.5x increased CVD risk.

 Lp(a) 91729(X) is an inherited abnormal protein attached to LDL.
 Elevated Lp(a) is associated with increased coagulation and a 1.5-5.3x increased incidence of CVD.
 Lp(a) has been linked to the promotion of both early and advanced stage atherosclerosis.
 Combined with other abnormal disease markers, the associated risk increases further.